wp-plugins/wordpress-seo/readme.txt

 * New features:
 	* Added option to regenerate SEO title (just click the button).
 	* Advanced button now looks cooler (hey even little changes deserve a changelog line!).
-	* Now pinging Ask.com too for updated sitemaps.
+	* Now pinging Ask.com too for updated sitemaps, for those of you caring about SEO for Ask.
 	* Added plugin version number to "branding" comment to help in bug fixing.

 = 0.1.2.1 =